evelthon/DSpace-video-player-howto/README.md

 ```

-For this to work you records myst have a dc.relation.uri with the location of a video file.
+For this to work you records must have a dc.relation.uri with the location of a video file, but omit the file extension (.mp4).